saucelabs/sauce-docs/docs/error-reporting/language-integrations/python.md

 - `attributes`: Dictionary that contains additional attributes to be sent along with every error report.
 These can be overridden on an individual report with `report.set_attribute`.
 Example: `{ 'application': "ApplicationName", 'serverId': "foo" }`.
 - `timeout`: Defaults to 4.
 Maximum amount of seconds to wait for error report processing and sending before concluding it failed.
 - `debug_backtrace`: Defaults to False.
 Set to True to have an error during collecting the report raise an exception and print some debugging information to stderr.
 - `disable_global_handler`: Defaults to False.
 If set to False, this module will insert itself in the `sys.excepthook` chain and report those errors automatically before re-raising the exception.
-Set to True to disable this.
-Note that in this case, the only way error reports will be reported is if you manually create and send them.
+Set to True to turn this off.
+In this case, error reports are only reported if you manually create and send them.
 - `context_line_count`: Defaults to 200.
 When an error is reported, this many lines above and below each stack function are included in the report.
 - `tab_width`: Defaults to 8.
-If there are any hard tabs in the source code, it is unclear how many spaces they should be indented to correctly display the source code.
-Therefore, the error report can override this number to specify how many spaces a hard tab should be represented by when viewing source code.
+If there are any hard tabs in the source code, it is unclear how many spaces they should be indented to display the source code correctly.
+Therefore, the error report can override this number to specify how many spaces a hard tab is represented by when viewing the source code.

 ### `bt.BacktraceReport`